Music Department Admission

 Tips for Submitting Pre-Screening Audition Recordings

-Here are a few tips that will help to ensure you submit online prescreening recordings that best represent you:
+Here are a few tips that will help to ensure that your online prescreening recordings represent you best:

 - Your three recordings should total no more than 15 minutes in length.

 - You may submit either audio or video recordings, or a combination of both.
+Either format is fine.
 There is no advantage to submitting one format over another.

 - Be sure we can hear you.
-Remember, you’re the one who is auditioning for admission, so if you’re submitting a recording with accompaniment or as part of an ensemble, please be sure to place the microphone properly so we can hear you prominently.
+Remember, you’re the one who is auditioning for admission, so if you’re submitting a recording with accompaniment or as part of an ensemble, please be sure to place the microphone properly so we can hear you.

 - Audition on your strongest instrument.
 For example, if you intend to double on saxophone and flute, or violin and viola, or clarinet and bass clarinet, make sure that at least two of your three audition submission recordings feature you on your strongest instrument.

-- Record with an accompanist, not solo, unless the composition you’re performing is intended to be performed solo (for example, works for solo classical guitar).
+- Record with an accompanist, not solo, unless the composition you’re performing is intended to be performed solo (for example, works for solo classical guitar, classical piano, etc.).
 This is especially true for vocalists; you will always sound better with an accompanist.